sparkbox/sparkpress-wordpress-starter/README.md

 The image includes all core WordPress files for the version specified for `WP_VERSION` in the `Dockerfile`, as well as the theme and plugin files necessary for the site.
 The other element required for the site to run is the database, which is excluded, since each environment should have its own database that is specified by environment variables.
 This allows local developers to test against local data without interfering with production or staging environments.

+#### Deployment configuration

+Deployment via Docker requires setting the following variables and secrets in Github.
+See these instructions for creating [variables][gh-variables] and [secrets][gh-secrets].

+##### Variables

+- `DEPLOY_WITH_DOCKER`: set the value to `true` in order to enable the workflow

+#### Accessing the GitHub Container Registry

+Before you can pull the docker image, you'll need to authenticate with GitHub's Container Registry.
+To do that, follow these steps:

+1. [Generate a Personal Access Token (classic)][gh-personal-access-token] with at least `read:packages` access
+1. Copy the access token (you won't be able to see it again)
+1. Run `docker login ghcr.io` and use your GitHub username and the access token for username/password

+#### Running the Docker Image Locally

+The Docker image can be tested locally by connecting it to the local development database.
+To test the published Docker image locally, follow these steps:

+1. Run `docker compose up db` to run the local database container
+1. Run `docker pull ghcr.io/sparkbox/sparkpress:latest` (see [above](#accessing-the-github-container-registry) if you're denied access)
+1. Run `cp .env .docker.test.env` to copy your environment variables to a new file we can test with
+1. Set `MYSQL_HOST=host.docker.internal:3309` in `.docker.test.env` so our container can find the running database
+1. Run `docker run -p 8000:80 --rm -v ./.docker.test.env:/var/www/html/.env -v ./uploads:/var/www/html/wp-content/uploads --name wordpress-web ghcr.io/sparkbox/sparkpress:latest` to start the web container
+1. Visit http://localhost:8000 to see the site running from the image

 ### Pantheon

 This repo includes a [Github workflow for deployment to Pantheon](./.github/workflows/deploy.pantheon.yml).